chaitanyajumale/chaitanyajumale/README.md

 ## What I'm Learning

 Right now I'm focused on:
-- Advanced algorithms and data structures (preparing for technical interviews)
 - Building production-ready web applications with proper authentication and authorization
 - AWS architecture patterns and serverless computing
 - System design principles for scalable applications